Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Conclusions

-Our theory identifies two key requirements on activity parameters for the self-organization of patterns of nematic bundles, namely active tension anisotropy with larger tension perpendicular to the nematic direction and generalized active forces tending to increase nematic order.
-Although our discrete network simulations support these two conditions, we expect that in a different regime anisotropic tension may be larger along the nematic direction ($\kappa>0$).
+Our theory identifies two key requirements on activity parameters for the self-organization of patterns of nematic bundles, namely active tension anisotropy with larger tension perpendicular to the nematic direction and generalized active forces tending to increase nematic order. \forus{Complementarily to our phenomenological theory, we have examined the plausibility of these conditions with discrete network simulations of homogeneous representative volume elements of different density and orientational order, which have confirmed our constitutive assumptions.
+We expect, however, that} in a different parameter regime anisotropic tension may be larger along the nematic direction ($\kappa>0$).
 For instance, once bundles are dense and maximally aligned, the ability of the active nematic gel to perform active tension perpendicular to the nematic direction may saturate, while myosin motors may contract the gel along the nematic direction more effectively.
 The regime studied here explains the initial assembly of dense nematic bundles, but not their maturation to become highly contractile or viscoelastic as demonstrated for stress fibers depending on different isoforms of nonmuscle myosin II or on actin regulators such as zyxin \cite{10.7554/eLife.71888,Oakes:2017aa}.
-Our work thus suggests further experimental and computational work to establish a comprehensive mapping between molecular and mesoscale properties of the active gel, and hence a bridge between molecular regulation and emergent cytoskeletal organization.
+Our work thus suggests further experimental and computational work to establish a comprehensive mapping between molecular and mesoscale properties of the active gel, and how these properties control the emergent network architecture and mechanical properties.